nathanfaucett/js-words_encoding/README.md

 words encoding
 =======

-words encoding for the browser and node.js
+words encoding/decoding for the browser and node.js